 News and views on modern governance in the digital age

 On The Corporate Director Podcast, we discuss the experiences and ideas behind what’s working in corporate board governance in our digital-tech-fueled world.
-You’ll hear interviews with corporate leaders who have compelling stories to share, governance researchers with new insights, and conversations with “governance geeks” who are passionate about finding the best ideas out there to help board directors do their work better.
+You’ll hear interviews with board members, corporate leaders, governance professionals, and researchers who have compelling stories to share.
+Listen on your favorite podcast player: Apple Podcasts, Spotify, SoundCloud, Stitcher, and Google Play.

 Is a Talent Shortage Looming for Corporate Boards?

-Board Culture In a Shrinking World with Colin Low
+Driving Board Diversity, Technology, and Culture in a Shrinking World

 The State of Board Diversity: Where Do We Go From Here?

 Diversity is an increasingly center-stage topic, and there’s no place the effects of diversity are more far-reaching than in corporate boardrooms.
 On this episode, we sit down with next-gen board member Erin Lantz (TrueCar) and CGLytics’ head of research Jonathan Nelson to discuss the ripple effects associated with diversity.
 If research shows that diversity enhances performance, why are some boards still lagging so far behind?

 Digital disruption has impacted nearly every industry.
 Retail, transportation, and even certain parts of healthcare have been upended, as market disruptors supplant long-standing companies.
 Research also shows that half of the S&P 500 companies will be replaced over the next 10 years.
 The forecast is pretty clear: Disrupt, or be disrupted.
 We sat down with John Hinshaw, who’s held senior positions and directorships at various companies (like Sysco, Hewlett-Packard, & Verizon Wireless), to discuss how boards today are tackling technological unrest.